Samsonasumu/Django-Data-Collector-and-Store-in-mysql-Database/README.md

  Data collector app is a Django web application designed to collect and store data from users and groups.
 It provides a user-friendly form for individuals to enter their personal, geographical, educational, and academic qualifications.
 The collected data is securely stored in a MySQL database.

-Key Features:
+## Key Features:

-User registration and login
+- User registration and login
-Data collection form for users and groups
+- Data collection form for users and groups
-Secure data storage in a MySQL database
+- Secure data storage in a MySQL database
-Privacy statement to ensure data protection
+- Privacy statement to ensure data protection
-Homepage showcasing services and contact details
+- Homepage showcasing services and contact details

+## Features

+- User-friendly interface
+- Customizable settings
+- Cross-platform compatibility
+- Robust security measures

 Installation: